open-telemetry/oteps/text/0066-separate-context-propagation.md

 Some OpenTelemetry proposals have called for more complex propagation behavior.
 For example, falling back to extracting B3 headers if W3C Trace-Context headers are not found.
-Chained propagators and other complex behavior can be modeled as implementation details behind the Propagator interface.
-Therefore, the propagation system itself does not need to provide chained propagators or other additional facilities.
+"Fallback propagators" and other complex behavior can be modeled as implementation details behind the Propagator interface.
+Therefore, the propagation system itself does not need to provide an mechanism for chaining together propagators or other additional facilities.

 ## Did you add a context parameter to every API call because Go has infected your brain?